awsdocs/amazon-migrationhub-user-guide/doc_source/API_AssociateDiscoveredResource.md

 ### Associate a discovered resource<a name="API_AssociateDiscoveredResource_Example_1"></a>

-The following example associates an AWS Application Discovery Service \(ADS\) discovered resource specified by its configuration id and description to the migration task identified by the values passed to the required parameters of `MigrationTaskName` and `ProgressUpdateStream` in the request\.
+The following example associates an AWS Application Discovery Service discovered resource specified by its configuration id and description to the migration task identified by the values passed to the required parameters of `MigrationTaskName` and `ProgressUpdateStream` in the request\.

 #### Sample Request<a name="API_AssociateDiscoveredResource_Example_1_Request"></a>